dvidelabs/flatcc/doc/builder.md

 default emitter - it allocates and populates a linear buffer from a paged emitter ring buffer.

-Note that in must cases `flatcc_builder_finalize_buffer` is sufficient, but to be strictly portable, use `flatcc_builder_finalize_aligned_buffer` and `aligned_free`.
+Note that in most cases `flatcc_builder_finalize_buffer` is sufficient, but to be strictly portable, use `flatcc_builder_finalize_aligned_buffer` and `aligned_free`.
 `aligned_free` is often implemented as `free` in `flatcc/portable` but not on all platforms.
+As of flatcc version 0.5.0 `flatcc_builder_aligned_free` is provided to add robustness in case the applications `aligned_free` implementation might differ from the library version due to changes in compile time flags.

 Generally we use the monster example with various extensions, but to show a simple complete example we use a very simple schema (`myschema.fbs`):